samii00/update_check_Unity/README.md

  2.build your project

- and UpdateAppCheck.cs try to check update by a service conection to store.
+ 3.run game on android device and UpdateAppCheck.cs try to check update by a service conection to store.

  [Give me a feedback if it was useful for you]